-25:21 PUT YOU IN CHARGE OF MANY THINGS - Advance to a higher station in my service.
+25:21 I will set you over much - Advance to a higher station in my service.
 The principle here stated is perpetually illustrated in Christ's dealings with His servants in this world, but will have its highest fulfillment at the resurrection of the just.
 (CB)